ZonglinY/ZonglinY.github.io/_pages/about.md

 News
 ======
 \[2023.06].
-Our [Case-based Reasoning](https://aclanthology.org/2023.eacl-main.255.pdf) paper has been offered an invited talk at ICCBR 2023 [TMG workshop](https://recap.uni-trier.de/workshops/tmg-2023/) on July 17th!
+I will take an invited talk at ICCBR 2023 [TMG workshop](https://recap.uni-trier.de/workshops/tmg-2023/) on our [Case-based Reasoning](https://aclanthology.org/2023.eacl-main.255.pdf) paper on July 17th!

 \[2023.05].
-Our [Survey on Logical Reasoning](https://arxiv.org/pdf/2303.12023.pdf) will be present at ACL 2023 [NLRSE workshop](https://nl-reasoning-workshop.github.io/) on July 13th!
+Our [Survey on Logical Reasoning](https://arxiv.org/pdf/2303.12023.pdf) will be present at ACL 2023 [NLRSE workshop](https://nl-reasoning-workshop.github.io/) (in a non-archival way) on July 13th!

 \[2023.05].
 Got one paper accepted to **ACL 2023**.
 Congrats to Jinjie!